English is a West Germanic language that was first spoken in early medieval England and eventually became a global lingua franca.

 Read More

-How Can A Person Accept Unpleasant Situations That Are “Out Of Their Hands”?
+How can a Person Accept Unpleasant Situations that are “Out Of Their Hands”?

 Augustine and Boethius were Roman thinkers and authors who lived almost a century apart.
 Augustine wrote The City of God, and Boethius wrote Consolation of Philosophy in response to events that were taking place around them.
 To what events was each author writing in response?
 What was their reaction to these events?
 For Augustine, what can a person take comfort in when it seems that the world is “coming to